 TK is one of the best public health insurance companies in Germany.
 However, you might also be eligible for German private health insurance.
 Employees that earn over €62,550 per year (as of 2020), students, freelancers and state officials (e.g. police officers) can apply for private health insurance.
 Our article explains everything that you need to know about private health insurance in Germany!
 You’ll also find a 5 minute video explaining how it all works.

 In addition, make sure that you open a German bank account!
 You’ll almost certainly need one.
 For example, you’ll need a German bank account to receive your salary from your employer.
 You will also need to open a German bank account to pay bills.
-Click here to find out more about opening a bank account in Germany, and what your best options are!
+Our article about opening a bank account in Germany will tell you your best options!

 *Full Disclosure: Some of the links we use on this website are affiliate links.
 By using those links, you help keep our website free.
 There is no additional cost for you.
 We also want to note that we only recommend services we trust and that we would use ourselves.